 His mind transforms what he sees, casts his own dreams, imaginings, and emotions on to the sad, dreary structure.
 Now, he is able to look at the stairway and know it as the passageway to “adventure.”
 When one is able to use it, exit the interior of the hospital, and venture out into the “gravelled yard” everything does surely seem magical.

 It is in line nine that Kavanagh puts the “turn” or “volta” of the text.
 As stated in the introduction, a turn is when some substantial change is made to the narration, setting, or emotion of the text.
 In this case, the speaker takes a larger view of the power of love.
 He zooms back and speaks on “what loves does to things.”

 The first “thing” that he mentions is “the Rialto Bridge” in Venice.
 It is widely considered to be one of the most romantic, love-filled spots in the city, but it is made of materials just as the hospital is.
 Why should one place engender passion and not another?

 The next lines refer to parts of the hospital that the speaker sees in a joyful and loving light.
 There is the “main gate” that holds a specific history.
 It was “bent by a heavy lorry.” additionally, he takes note of a particular seat in the,

 [..] back of a shed that was a sun trap

 Naming these things the love-act and its pledge;

 This is a place the speaker recalls as an especially peaceful one.
-When he names and calls out these place as being filled with love, that makes it true.
-It is important to “name” and participate in the loving of things.
+When he names and calls out these places as being filled with love, that makes it true.
+It is important to “name” and participates in the loving of things.